jaysson/braincert/README.md

 classes = Braincert::LiveClass.all
 # Or get details about a particular course by id:
 one_class = Braincert::LiveClass.find(classes.first.id)
-# Returns nil and populates one_class.errors (ActiveModel errors object)
+# Returns nil and populates one_class.errors (ActiveModel errors object) if fail
-# if failure
 ```

 Because the API doesn't support updating a class in place (you have to